MrLajawab19/Escrow/README.md

-# ScrowX
+# ScrowX — Trust Infrastructure for Informal Micro-Transactions

 ## Project Overview
-ScrowX is a modern, secure, and user-friendly escrow platform designed to facilitate trustless transactions between buyers and sellers globally.
-It bridges the gap between independent contractors, freelancers, and clients by providing a robust framework for managing project scopes, holding funds securely, and coordinating payment releases upon successful delivery.

-Our vision is to provide a truly universal and automated escrow experience, moving beyond generic transactions by implementing highly specialized logic for over 20+ digital and physical service categories.
+ScrowX is a modern, secure trust infrastructure platform for informal transactions of any size, specifically targeting the massive volume of freelance work and peer-to-peer sales under $50 (₹5,000).
+It operates as a digital notary, evidence recorder, and AI arbitration engine.

+ScrowX acts as a **fund-locking trust layer**.
+It securely locks funds in escrow (powered by Razorpay) and releases them based on a digitally signed deed, evidence submission, and AI-powered arbitration—removing leverage from either party while keeping the process fast and informal.

 ## Problem Statement
-In the digital economy, freelance work, remote contracting, and online transactions often suffer from mutual distrust.
-Buyers are hesitant to pay upfront for services they haven't received, while sellers are reluctant to commit time and resources without a guarantee of payment.
-Existing solutions often feature high fees, complex onboarding processes, or lack specialized tools for managing digital deliverables across diverse service categories.
-Furthermore, dispute resolution is often slow and heavily reliant on manual, biased human intervention.
+Informal transactions often suffer from:
+- **Zero paper trail**: No formal documentation of what was agreed.
+- **No recourse**: Too small to pursue in court, leaving parties vulnerable to fraud.
+- **Platform lock-in**: Freelance platforms only protect users who stay within their walled gardens.
+- **Asymmetric power**: No neutral third party for fast, low-cost dispute resolution.

 ## Solution (ScrowX)
-ScrowX resolves these challenges by introducing a transparent escrow workflow that protects both parties.
-The platform allows buyers and sellers to agree on a predefined "Scope Box" detailing the deliverables, timeline, and cost.
-Funds are securely locked in escrow before work begins and are only released when the buyer is satisfied with the submitted delivery, ensuring a fair and equitable transaction process for everyone involved.

-In the event of a disagreement, ScrowX utilizes an advanced AI-powered Universal Dispute Engine capable of analyzing delivery files, chat logs, and order scopes to automatically recommend fair resolutions in seconds.
+ScrowX solves these challenges by introducing an immutable, cryptographically sealed workflow:
+1. Buyer locks funds with ScrowX.
+2. Both parties sign a digital **Deed**.
+3. ScrowX notifies the seller that funds are secured.
+4. The seller delivers the work.
+5. The buyer confirms delivery or raises a dispute within 7 days.
+6. In case of a dispute, the **AI Arbitration Engine** renders a verdict in under 48 hours.

+Funds are released exactly per the outcome—all backed by a full, immutable audit ledger preserved forever.

 ## Key Features
-- **Secure Escrow Payments:** Funds are held safely during the project lifecycle and released only upon delivery approval.
+- **Secure Fund Locking:** Funds are held safely during the project lifecycle via Razorpay and released only upon delivery approval or arbitration verdict.
-- **Dynamic Scope Box (20+ Categories):** Customizable project requirements tailored specifically for various industries (Content Writing, Design, Development, Video Editing, Social Media Growth, Gaming Accounts, Physical Items, etc.).
-- **Automated AI Dispute Resolution:** Integrated universal rule engine and generative AI (Gemini) that detects word counts, file formats, and delivery timelines to auto-adjudicate disputes instantly.
-- **Robust KYC & Identity Verification:** Integrated with Fast2SMS for OTP phone verification and secure ID uploads to ensure high-value transactions (over ₹10,000) remain compliant and secure.
-- **Interactive Dashboards:** Dedicated portal views for Buyers, Sellers, and Admins to track order status, messaging, and action items.
-- **Real-Time Communication:** Integrated real-time chat rooms for buyers and sellers to communicate securely within the platform.
-- **Responsive UI/UX:** A modern, intuitive design optimized for desktop and mobile workflows.
+- **Digital Deeds & Milestones:** Legally structured digital agreements detailing scope, deadlines, and acceptance criteria.
+Supports milestone-based payments with auto-release options.
+- **Immutable Audit Ledger:** Every action is recorded as a chained, hashed entry, providing a tamper-evident history of the transaction.
+- **Formal Notice System:** Replaces unstructured chat with legally-weighted, structured communication records (e.g., Progress Requests, Revision Requests) with enforced deadlines.
+- **AI Arbitration Engine:** Resolves disputes in under 48 hours using GPT-4o.
+Analyzes the deed, submitted evidence, and behavioral risk scores.
+Includes percentage-based dispute fees and human escalation options.
+- **Behavioral Risk & Fraud Detection:** Maintains a Behavioral Risk Score (BRS) for every user to deter bad actors, and automatically runs fraud possibility assessments (e.g., image originality, metadata checks) during disputes.
+- **One-Time KYC:** Secure, one-time phone and identity verification required before engaging in transactions.

 ## How the System Works
-1. **Scope Negotiation:** The buyer or seller defines the project scope, including deliverables, conditions, deadlines, and pricing (specialized by category).
+1. **Deed Creation:** The buyer or seller defines the project scope, acceptance criteria, and amount (supports milestones).
-2. **KYC Verification:** Users completing high-value transactions securely verify their identity via phone OTP and document uploads.
+2. **KYC & Identity:** Both parties must have completed their one-time KYC verification.
-3. **Acceptance & Funding:** Once both parties agree to the terms, the buyer funds the escrow account securely.
+3. **Acceptance & Funding:** Both parties digitally sign the Deed via OTP.
+The buyer funds the escrow account securely.
-4. **Execution:** The seller is notified that funds are secured and begins work on the project.
+4. **Execution & Notices:** The seller begins work.
+Any communication happens via Formal Notices.
-5. **Delivery:** The seller submits the completed work and any necessary digital files through the platform.
+5. **Delivery:** The seller submits deliverables (files, links) with cryptographic hashes recorded in the ledger.
-6. **Review & Release:** The buyer reviews the deliverables.
-If satisfied, they approve the delivery, and funds are automatically released to the seller.
+6. **Review & Release:** The buyer has 7 days to review.
+If satisfied, they approve, and funds are released.
-7. **Dispute Handling:** If a dispute arises, the Universal Rule Engine assesses delivery evidence automatically, and the AI Dispute system generates a resolution recommendation for Admins or the parties to accept.
+7. **Dispute Handling:** If a dispute arises, both parties submit evidence.
+The AI Arbitration Engine provides a fair verdict within 48 hours, automatically executing the fund release or refund.

 ## Tech Stack
 - **Frontend:** React, React Router, Vite, TailwindCSS, Framer Motion
-- **Backend:** Node.js, Express.js
+- **Backend:** Node.js, Express.js, Socket.io
 - **Database:** PostgreSQL with Prisma ORM
-- **Authentication:** JWT (JSON Web Tokens), bcryptjs
+- **Authentication:** Custom JWT (migrating to Clerk)
-- **AI & External APIs:** Google Generative AI (Gemini), Fast2SMS (OTP generation)
-- **File Management:** Multer (for handling digital deliveries, KYC documents, and dispute evidence)
+- **AI & File Analysis:** OpenAI API (GPT-4o), Tesseract.js, Sharp, imghash
+- **Payments:** Razorpay Integration

 ## Installation and Setup Instructions